MuertoGB/MacEfiToolkit/README.md

 Mac EFI Toolkit V1.2.0
 </h1>

-<h4 align="center">A tool for analysis of Mac BIOS/UEFI, with limited editing capabilities.</h4>
+<h4 align="center">A tool for analysis of Mac BIOS/UEFI and Intel T2 SOCROM, with limited editing capabilities.</h4>
 <p align="center">
   <a href="#about">About</a> •
   <a href="#features">Features</a> •